harrisonlab/fusarium_ex_strawberry/olc_assemblers/READme_FoF.md

 #####################

 Repeat identification and masking is conducted before gene prediction and annotation steps.
-The term 'masking' means transforming every nucleotide identified as a repeat to an 'N', 'X' or to a lower case a, t, g or c
+The term 'masking' means transforming every nucleotide identified as a repeat to an 'N', 'X' or to a lower case a, t, g or c.

 ## Repeat mask
 Run in conda env (Repenv or seq_tools)